-• Promote natural and nature-based solutions.
+- Promote natural and nature-based solutions.
 The promotion of nature-based solutions in plans, programs, and projects involves actions that work with and enhance nature to respond to a changing climate.
 This could include such things as reclaiming floodplains (to reduce flood impacts), adding open space or planting street trees (to reduce the heat island effect), and using green infrastructure or LID design considerations, among other efforts, to restore degraded natural systems.
 (APA, 2020.
-P. 21, C.6.3).
+P. 21, C.6.3). - Utilize high albedo surfaces, such as light-colored paint and pavement to reduce heat island effect

-Develop a tree succession plan to ensure preservation and replacement of tree specimens and overall canopy (RRC Best Practice 2.6).
+• Develop a tree succession plan to ensure preservation and replacement of tree specimens and overall canopy (RRC Best Practice 2.6).